LEARNAcademy/Instructor-Handbook/README.md

 - Break down of communication
     - Committing over each others' work
     - No clear understanding of what teammates are working on

+## Tech Talks

+Students are required to present a Tech Talk.
+For the most part all the Tech Talks are presented on the same day during the last week of a cohort.

+### Leading up to Tech Talks

+During PD week, students are encouraged to start thinking about their talks.
+The week before Tech Talks, a sign up sheet is given to a cohort where students can self select their time and their subject.
+Depending on the size of the cohort, the talks are split into two rooms.

+### Preparation

+Students are encouraged to have slides to go with their presentations and to practice.
+Still, there are things that can be done in preparation for the talks that will make them run a bit smoother.

+Tech Talk Room Checklist:

+- Projector is working (bulb not dead)
+- Sound is working (through Sonos or otherwise)
+- HDMI cable